Our Team

 Core team

 Sarah Randell was appointed Executive Director in March 2026.
-Sarah has spent her working life in the charity sector, mainly in development roles in health, arts and education where overcoming barriers to access is a common theme she is passionate about.
-Most recently, for nearly seven years, she led Teapot Trust, a charity providing art therapy to chronically ill children.
+Sarah has spent her working life in the charity sector, mainly in development roles in health, arts and education where overcoming barriers to access has been a common theme she is passionate about.
+Most recently, for nearly seven years, Sarah led Teapot Trust, a charity providing art therapy to children and young people living with chronic illness.

 Matt Rondina-Scales has been involved with MYDG since 2019, taking on the permanent Finance Lead role in 2024.
 Matt began his career in corporate banking before moving into the not-for-profit sector.
 While he works in a behind-the-scenes capacity, Matt takes great satisfaction in ensuring the financial health that allows MYDG to continue its vital and impactful work across North Edinburgh.